 - Don’t panic buy: Don’t let the countdown clock daunt you, take your time to consider each purchase before you complete the final transaction.
-Alternatively, write a shopping list.
-Sounds simple but it’s the best way to focus on what you need, and not what you want to buy on impulse.
+A key indicator of purchase fraud is being rushed into buying, so keep an eye out on this kind of behaviour on websites, especially if you've ended up there after seeing an ad on social media!
+Alternatively, write a shopping list - it's still the best way to focus on what you need, and not what you want to buy on impulse.

 - Ask yourself “Do I really need this?”: It might sound like we’re sapping all the fun out of shopping, but if you’re tight for cash, be realistic with what you can spend.
 Do you really need another blender even though it’s 50% off, and is it essential to buy that cashmere jumper now?
 If you answer no to any of these questions then leave it for another day.

-- Compare and research prices before hitting the shops: According to consumer watchdog Which?, more than half of Black Friday deals in 2016 were cheaper or the same price at other times of the year.
-Avoid the same pitfall by conducting a little research before you hit the shops – focus on the actual price of the product rather than the saving.
+- Compare and research prices before hitting the shops: Avoid the pitfall of buying a product that is cheaper at other times of the year by conducting a little research before you hit the shops – focus on the actual price of the product rather than the saving.

 - Check the retailers’ returns policy: Just in case you end up purchasing something you may later regret, make sure you’re aware of the retailers’ returns policy.
 Is there a tighter time period to claim back?
 Or can you only return for other sale items only?

-Remember to treat Black Friday as a marathon, and not a sprint (contrary to belief).
+If you're planning a spot of Black Friday shopping, remember to treat it as a marathon and not a sprint.
 Make an effort to really consider your purchase before you part with your cash.
 By doing so, you can avoid any potential financial difficulties further down the line.